Integrate Your Systems

 Yikes!
 This isn't working out too well.
 Let's hop in the time machine, head back, and make a different choice...

 Before they get their systems up and running, the Cloud Kicks team splits up to do some research on the latest and greatest integration best practices.
-When they reconvene, Mary tells everyone about Mulesoft and something called API-led connectivity.
+When they reconvene, Mary, our resident Integration Trailblazer, tells everyone about Mulesoft and something called API-led connectivity.
 Though it requires more thoughtful design up front, Mary explains, this approach scales with the business.
 Rather than connect each system individually, the API-led connectivity approach will build and organize integrations into three tiers of APIs, creating an application network.

 The three tiers of APIs align with the respective responsibilities of Jamal, Mary, and Vijay.

 - Sales and service data from Salesforce, SAP, and the Gmail app each have their own System API, which Jamal builds and maintains.

 - Those System APIs aggregate into two Process APIs called the Customer Orders API and the Order Fulfillment API, which Mary is responsible for.